PiotrRut/BetterGitCLI/README.md

 ## Configuration

 See below for instructions on how to configure BetterGitCLI.
+Not that Python 3 is required to run this program.

 ### GitHub access